Dr. Flossie Wong-Staal Oral History 1997

-Wong-Staal: Well, I was on the task force that Gallo formed, but it’s not really inter- institutional but it’s international, because he was including a lot of people, actually, a lot of scientists from Europe, including Chermann [Jean-Claude Chermann, Ph.D.] and Montagnier.
+Wong-Staal: I was on the task force that Gallo formed, but it was not really inter- institutional but rather international, because he was including a lot of scientists from Europe, including Chermann [Jean-Claude Chermann, Ph.D.] and Montagnier.
 He also included Leibowitch.
 There were people from all over the country participating, and from other countries too.

 Hannaway: So this was really a Cancer Institute-organized task force?

 Harden: We’ve asked the following question of everyone we interviewed and have received a variety of answers.
-Did you or your family, did you ever encounter any negative reactions when people found out you were working on AIDS?
+Did you or your family ever encounter any negative reactions when people found out you were working on AIDS?
 Did they stop shaking your hand or get up and leave your dinner table or anything like this?

-Wong-Staal: No, actually, on the contrary.
-I mean, when they find out I work on AIDS, usually they’re very interested.
-It’s a good dinner conversation.
-They’re curious, you know, what’s going on and so on.
-I think, actually, I think people are pretty‑-I mean, surprisingly, that know that the virus is not that easily transmitted.
-I think that part of it, how you catch the virus...
+Wong-Staal: No, actually, it was the contrary.
+I mean, when they found out I worked on AIDS, usually they were very interested.
+It was a good dinner conversation.
+They were curious about what’s going on.
+I think, actually, I think people know that the virus is not that easily transmitted.

-Wong-Staal: Oh, I see, the very early days.
-I think maybe a couple of instances when people, you know, they don’t...
+Wong-Staal: Oh, I see, you are asking about the very early days.
+I think maybe there were a couple of instances when people were wary.
 But it wasn’t a general phenomenon.

 Harden: Your brothers and sisters didn’t say, “Are you crazy”?

-Wong-Staal: Oh, no. I mean, my mother was saying, you know, “Are you sure it’s safe?” and I explained to her that, you know, you do protect yourself with gloves and so on.
+Wong-Staal: Oh, no. I mean, my mother was saying, “Are you sure it’s safe?” and I explained to her that I protected myself with gloves and so on.
 So it wasn’t a big issue.

 Harden: Now, you have moved, through your career, from hands-on work in the laboratory to being a section chief and then, of course, now you’re a chaired professor.
-How do you feel about the different roles of people in the laboratory, and do you miss having your hands in the laboratory more when you’re directing as an administrator, if I’m making my question clear?
+How do you feel about the different roles of people in the laboratory, and do you miss more hands-on activity in the laboratory?

-Harden: The Gallo lab was very large, and some people were criticizing, when they were looking at some of the problems that arose in the various international questions, that maybe it was too big a lab and that it was not easy to keep tabs on 60 people.
-And then there was the situation when the Cancer Institute cut back on administrative support people.
-And do you recall any of this as being major problems in the research on AIDS while you were there?
+Harden: The Gallo lab was very large, and when some problems arose with respect to various international questions, some people criticized the lab for being too large, saying that it was not easy to keep tabs on 60 people.
+And then there was the situation when the Cancer Institute cut back on administrative support people for the lab.
+Do you recall any of this as being major problems in the research on AIDS while you were there?

 Harden: Before we move into more recent work, I want to stop and think back over what you have told us about your contributions to AIDS while you were here in the intramural program, and tell us now what we’ve left out, perhaps, if anything, that you think ought to be noted.